Skip to content

 20. Maps of estates/management units?

-The company has provided the maps to RSPO and states that no new concessions were acquired after the submission of the maps to RSPO.
+The company reports that it has submitted all concession maps to RSPO and that no new concessions have been added and that no changes in ownership of concessions have occurred since the submission of maps to RSPO.

 • N